All About Bears

 Ursacks are an excellent alternative to bear canisters as well - they are made out of extremely strong material and can deter a bear from accessing your food.

 Bear Spray / Bear Mace - The most effective non-lethal bear deterrent, bear spray is used as a last resort to ward off charging bears and discourage them from attacking you.
 Make sure to check the regulations of whatever park you’re visiting - some prohibit the use/possession of bear spray altogether.
 Here’s a great video by the National Parks Service on how to use bear spray effectively.
+Our friends over at Atlantic Survival Gear did an extremely comprehensive breakdown of how bear spray works, check it out here!
 Proper usage of bear spray can buy you just enough time to make your escape (by walking, not running!)

 Rope - considering you may need to hang multiple bags of food, trash, etc. from trees to keep them away from bears, you’re going to need a lot of rope.
 Nylon or paracord is probably your best bet, for strength and lack of weight.